rantav/flask-restful-swagger/README.md

     required = ['name']
 ```

-You can build your models according to the [swagger schema object](http://swagger.io/specification/#schemaObject)
+You can build your models according to the [swagger schema object specification](http://swagger.io/specification/#schemaObject)

 It is recommended that you always return a model in your views.
 This way, you will always keep your code and your
 documentation in sync.